uvarc/rc-website/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/uvasomrc/rc-website/tree/staging)

+This will bring up a ready-to-code environment on the `staging` branch, and download and start [hugo](https://gohugo.io) in server mode.

 ### Local Install

 * [Install](https://gohugo.io/overview/installing/) the HUGO binary on your local computer.
 For more information, see the Hugo GitHub repo: https://github.com/spf13/hugo